AnKub/todo-multi-list/README.md

-Тo-Do Application with Customizable Lists
+📝 To-Do Application with Customizable Lists
-This project is a React-based application designed to manage multiple To-Do lists with individual task details.
-Users can create and name To-Do lists, view them in a grid layout, and interact with tasks in detail.
-The application is styled using SCSS modules with global theming support.
+A task management application with customizable lists for creating, editing, and viewing tasks.
+User-friendly interface, adaptive design, and powerful features for users.

-Features
+🚀 Main Features
-Multiple To-Do Lists:
+✅ Multiple To-Do Lists
 Create, edit, and delete lists.
-Customize list names (e.g., "Work", "Family").
+Name lists individually, such as "Work", "Family".
-View lists in a responsive grid format.
+View lists in a convenient grid.
-Task Management:
+🛠️ Task Management

-Add, edit, delete tasks within lists.
+Add, edit, and delete tasks.
-View task details in a dedicated page.
+View detailed information about each task on a separate page.
-Responsive Design:

-Optimized for various screen sizes and devices.
+🌈 Adaptive Design
+Works on all devices: from mobile to desktop.
-Light and dark theme support (customizable).
+Supports both light and dark themes.
-Centralized SCSS Styling:
+🎨 Global Styles with SCSS

-Styles are modular and globally managed in main.scss.
+All styles are modular and managed from one place: main.scss.
-Authentication Support:
+🔒 Authentication Support

-User registration and login page.
+Registration and login for users.
-Redirects users based on authentication status.
+Redirects based on user roles after login.
-Technologies Used
+🛠️ Technologies Used
 Frontend: React, TypeScript
-State Management: Context API / React State
-Styling: SCSS with modular and global styles
+Styling: SCSS (global and modular styles)
 Routing: React Router DOM
-API Integration: Axios for backend communication
+API Integration: Axios

-Setup and Installation
-Prerequisites
+State Management: Context API
+📋 Installation and Setup
+🔧 Requirements
 Node.js (>=16)
 npm (>=7) or yarn
-Installation
+⚙️ Installation Steps
 Clone the repository:

 bash
+Копировать код
+git clone <repository-url>
+cd <repository-folder>
 Install dependencies:

 bash
+Копировать код
 npm install
 Start the development server:

 bash
+Копировать код
 npm start
-Open your browser and navigate to: http://localhost:3000
+Open http://localhost:3000 in your browser.

-Available Scripts
+🖥️ Available Commands
-npm start
-Runs the application in development mode.

-npm run build
-Builds the app for production.

-npm test
-Launches the test runner.

-npm run lint
-Runs the linter for code quality checks.
+npm start — Starts the application in development mode. npm run build — Builds the app for production. npm test — Runs tests. npm run lint — Checks the code with the linter.

-Themes
+🎨 Themes and Styles
-To switch between themes, update the themes.scss file.
-Use predefined variables for colors and apply global changes easily.

-Future Improvements
-Implement drag-and-drop functionality for tasks.
-Add reminders and due date notifications.
+The app supports both light and dark themes.

+To change themes or modify colors, open the themes.scss file and adjust the variables.

+🌟 Ideas for Improvement
+Add drag-and-drop task functionality.
+Task deadline notifications.
-Improve animations and visual effects.
+More animations and visual effects.
-Add support for sharing To-Do lists.
+Option to share To-Do lists.
+🤝 Contributing
+We welcome your ideas and suggestions!
+Feel free to open an issue or create a pull request to contribute to the project.